Latest Blog Post

 Sign up for our Meat CSA -- both 10 and 15 pound shares are available.

 Hickory Nut Gap CSA customers get and additional 10% off meat purchases on the day of pick up and complimentary admission coupons to our fall activities.

 Don't miss out -- stock up on healthy, grassfed beef and pasture raised pork and chicken today.
 Next session starts in April 2014.
 Six-month commitment, once a month pickup!

 Hickory Nut Gap Farm History

-Hickory Nut Gap, where the highway crosses the Buncombe and Henderson County line and the rain which settles on the east of the Continental Divide flow to the Atlantic down the Rocky Broad and those on the west, to the Mississippi, has always been an important gateway across the Blue Ridge.
+Hickory Nut Gap -- where the highway crosses the Buncombe and Henderson County line, and the rain that settles on the east of the Continental Divide flows down the Rocky Broad to the Atlantic and that which settles on the west flows to the Mississippi -- has always been an important gateway across the Blue Ridge.
 For many thousands of years the Native Americans lived and hunted in these hills.

-In 1920, he initiated the visionary Farmers Federation, a cooperative organization to bring better agriculture to Western North Carolina.
+In 1920, Jim initiated the visionary Farmers Federation, a cooperative organization to bring better agriculture to Western North Carolina.
 We Plow God's Fields tells the story of the McClure's and the Farmers Federation.

 We hope to continue to live the vision of our ancestors by increasing the vitality of the WNC farming economy.
 Our mission is to connect sustainable agriculture practices, our family history, and our customers by sharing the family farm experience and serving as an example of healthy land stewardship.
 Thank you for supporting our family farm.